16372212/SmartWeather/README.md

 # SmartWeather

-just an Android APP to check wether everyday.
+An Android APP to check weather of city in the world.

 IDE: android studio